Inferior ganglion of vagus nerve

-The inferior ganglion of the vagus nerve (also known as the nodose ganglion) is a sensory ganglion of the peripheral nervous system.
-It is located within the jugular foramen where the vagus nerve exits the skull.
-It is larger than and below the superior ganglion of the vagus nerve.
+The inferior ganglion of the vagus nerve (also known as the nodose ganglion) is one of the two sensory ganglia of each vagus nerve (cranial nerve X).
+It contains neuron cell bodies of general visceral afferent fibers and special visceral afferent fibers.
+It is situated within the jugular fossa just below the skull.
+It is situated just below the superior ganglion of vagus nerve.